1970s Pineapple Table Lamp

-Other versions: This 1970s pineapple table lamp was also sold with other lampshades.
+Other versions: This 1970s pineapple table lamp exists with several other lampshades.

 A company with the name Hans Turnwald – The Turnwald Collection exists, but it was founded in 1989 and is located in Miami, Florida in the United States.
 Maybe they acquired the name, or the name was no longer protected by copyright.
 No history of the company is published on the Hans Turnwald website.